Dibyendu-web/Dibyendu/index.md

 @def title = "Dibyendu Ghosh"
 @def tags = ["syntax", "code", "math"]

+# Hello!

+I'm Dibyendu Ghosh, a physics enthusiast passionate about General Relativity, scientific computing, and astrophotography.
+I hold an MSc in Physics and aspire to pursue a PhD in General Relativity.

 # Contents

 \tableofcontents <!-- you can use \toc as well -->

-# About Me

-Hello!
-I'm Dibyendu Ghosh, a physics enthusiast passionate about General Relativity, scientific computing, and astrophotography.
-I hold an MSc in Physics and aspire to pursue a PhD in General Relativity.

 ## Research Interests